RightToPrivacy/wipri/README.md

 (ipv6 addresses at times are based on mac address) If you do not wish to disable ipv6, change value of
 $turnipv6 variable to 'on'.

+Another concern I've had with some other mac address randomization options is the commonly used "keep the real OUI".

+I understand the WHY behind this method.
+But personally don't want to follow it for my own devices.
+Example: what if in the history of a device, your new install were to leak the permanent mac somewhere?

+If the permanent OUI is being used, and logged, how might this become a risk of linking the 'spoofed' to the permanent (same REAL hardware OUI - narrows it down quite a bit)

+I layout concerns here: https://youtu.be/291uohokEOQ?t=166

 ### ❤️ TUTORIALS + SUPPORT + PUBLIC SERVICES:

-☕ READ TUTORIALS / DONATE ME A COFFEE: https://buymeacoffee.com/politictech (+ current btc addy, most posts completely public or will become public)
+☕ READ TUTORIALS / BUY ME A COFFEE: https://buymeacoffee.com/politictech (+ current btc addy, most posts completely public or will become public)

 ❤️ MONERO: 48qtspi5En44mJZLeiMoHYFEmuJfQYb5DLQxLDr7d1NXc53XaAvoT8PS3wBrhEc3VY1wxu5Rgw6oKBYgahpSAYnpHntbQNM